Matheus-Hideki/God-Hand-Extraction-Tools-WIP-/README.md

 you should download quickbms:
 http://aluigi.altervista.org/quickbms.htm
 it's a model extractor, it works with a TXT script, which is the one shown above

+there is no build for it yet, so there's only source code, to get this working you should use unity 2017.4.40, which can be downloaded here https://unity.com/releases/editor/archive#download-archive-2017 you can acess the model importer-exporter through the unity top bar